Hannah Primrose, Countess of Rosebery: Rosebery as widower

 Shortly after his wife's death, Rosebery left his grieving children and went alone on a tour of Spain.
 Following a visit to El Escorial he wrote on the sepulchral wonders of the building, but added "for the dead alone the Taj is of course supreme".
 On his return home he had designed for his wife a Victorian Gothic version of the Taj Mahal in miniature.
 For the remainder of his life he wore black and used black edged writing paper.
 Once, when talking with his daughter Sybil, he asked her what mourning she thought her mother would have worn had the situation been reversed.
 Sybil replied, "She would not have worn any, she would have died at once."

 Ronald Munro Ferguson has been quoted in 1912 as saying "many things would have gone otherwise had Lady Rosebery lived.
 Her loss is today as great a calamity from every point of view as it was at the time of her death."

 Widowhood changed Rosebery, both mentally and physically: he aged overnight, and began to refer to himself as an old man.
 Two years after her death, friends were still concerned that he was suicidal.
 Winston Churchill thought him maimed by her death, and later said of her "she was a remarkable woman on whom Rosebery leaned, she was ever a pacifying and composing element in his life which he was never able to find again because he could never give full confidence to anyone else."

 Sir Edward Hamilton, Rosebery's closest friend, wrote:

 Before their marriage and his full-time entry into politics, Rosebery's future wife had written with extraordinary foresight and ambition to him: "I work only to help you, if you are Prime Minister, let me imitate Montagu Corry."

 Later life of children

 Lady Rosebery's eldest son, Harry, who was less successful in politics than his father and brother, distinguished himself by becoming captain of Surrey County Cricket Club and owning two Epsom Derby-winning horses.
 He succeeded his father as 6th Earl of Rosebery and died in 1974.
 Margaret married her father's old friend and biographer the Marquess of Crewe.
 Such was still the fame of her parents that London traffic was brought to a standstill on her wedding day in 1899.
 Lady Crewe became one of the first women magistrates in Britain; she died in 1955.
 Lady Sybil has been summarised by one of her father's biographers: "Even more eccentric than her father, she spent much of her time living in a caravan."
+Neil, the second of the Roseberys' sons, entered politics but joined the army on the outbreak of World War I and was killed leading a charge at Gezer in 1917.